Brando129/reverse_array/README.md

 # reverse_array
-Create a fucntion that reverses an array
+Create a function that reverses an array